 Defective product liability cases are important because defective products kill and injure people.
 There are many good companies in Texas, specifically, and the United States, generally.
 Many of these companies make great products that do what they are supposed to do and do it safely.
 Unfortunately, some companies make defective products.
 Some companies rarely make a defective product and some companies make defective products regularly.
-Foster & Foster is currently suing 3M for selling defective earplugs to the military and damaging the hearing of veterans.
+Foster & Foster is currently suing JUUL for making dangerous products and marketing them to minors.

 Defective product attorneys hold bad companies accountable for the damage that they do.
 Stephen Foster is proud to be a San Antonio product defect, or product liability, attorney that handles product defect litigation and consumer law cases throughout Texas and the United States.
 Suing a company that makes defective products requires a knowledge of the special laws that apply to these types of cases.